panderalabs/redux-fetch-middleware/README.md

 }
 ```

+It's intended to use as a way to communicate with your primary, authenticated (using the Authorization header) api.
+If you want to communicate with 3rd party apis, you can overwrite the authorization header and any other configs by passing in a config object with the headers defined.

 ## How do I use it

 Any time you create an action with a meta object with type `@api`, the middleware will automatically make a fetch call using the `method` and `url` also defined on your meta object.
+If you're making a POST request, the payload from your action will be set as the body in the request.

 ```js
 const FOO_FETCH = 'FOO_FETCH';